pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I did my homework.
 * We did the laundry.

----

-Ana:What did you do yesterday?

-Bob:I did my yoga exercises in the morning.

----

-Ana: What did Yulia do yesterday?

-Bob: I don't know.

----

-Ana: What does she do everyday? (present simple)

-Bob: She is working. (present continuous) She works everyday, like the rest of us!

 ## occur occurred  (d) (reg)
 * This idea never occurred to me!